BioBoost/course-linux-essentials/docs/a-introductory/03-the-command-line/README.md

 This is designed to make it easy for you to execute the same command later since you won't need to retype the entire command.

+Basically there are a few options to access the command history:

+* Press the `up-arrow` in your terminal emulator to scroll through your previous commands.
+Most terminal emulators / shell's will support this functionality.
+* `CTRL-R` will allow you to search through your command history.
+* You can view the command history file of your current shell.
+For example bash this is `~/.bash_history`.

 There are also some commands that can be used to make use of the command history.